simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 RAID achieves improved performance through various techniques:

-*   **Striping**: RAID 0 utilizes striping to divide data into blocks and distribute them across multiple drives.
+* **Striping**: RAID 0 uses striping to divide data into blocks and distribute them across multiple drives.
 This allows for simultaneous data access from multiple drives, resulting in faster read and write operations.
 * **Parallel Processing**: RAID levels like RAID 5 and RAID 6 use distributed parity to enable parallel processing of data across multiple drives.
 This further enhances performance by allowing multiple drives to work together in processing data.
 * **Caching**: Some RAID controllers offer caching capabilities, where frequently accessed data is stored in a cache for faster retrieval.

 Overall, RAID's improved performance makes it an ideal choice for applications that require fast and efficient data access.